Sony A7R III versus Olympus E-M1 II

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the E-M1 II (3686k vs 2360k dots).
-The adjacent table lists some of the other core features of the Sony A7R III and Olympus E-M1 II along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Sony A7R III and Olympus E-M1 II in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7R III (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|